Ember-5M/.github/profile/README.md

 - **Resource Releases** – Enjoy scripts created by our development team to enhance your server.

+## 🎮 What EmberRP Offers

+- **Inhouse Development** - We take pride in creating our own server resources, to ensure the player experience is exactly how we need it to be - This allows us to create new features and fix bugs in a much faster rate than those who use purchased scripts.

 ## 🎮 How to Join

 1. Join our **Discord**: https://discord.gg/EmberRP